Thursday, November 21, 2024

 I will PROVE everything I just said with benchmarks (footage) and by going through the typical engineering curriculum.

-In engineering school, there will be only few ocassions you’ll have to run CAD software (fo which you can use the computer lab)…there’s other software that’s more frequently used such as:
+In engineering school, there will only be a few occasions when you’ll need to run CAD software (for which you can always use the computer lab).
+Most of the time, you’ll be using other software, like:

 Electrical & Computer Engineers: programming languages like C++ and circuit simulators like SPICE.

-These type of engineering students may or may not run 3D CAD models and when they do models are very small and do not need a dedicated graphics card (which makes a laptop expensive)
+Electrical and computer engineering students may rarely need to run 3D CAD models.
+When they do, the models are usually small and don’t require a dedicated graphics card (which can make laptops more expensive)

-Mechanical & Civil : lots of programming too .
+Mechanical & Civil Engineers: Lots of programming too.

-Civil engineering students may use Revit , 3DS Max and the like however limited to small models.
-A laptop with an entry graphics card (2GB vRAM) will be OKAY
+Civil engineering students may use software like Revit and 3DS Max, but they are typically limited to smaller models.
+A laptop with an entry-level graphics card (2GB vRAM) will work just fine.

 Since the CAD software you’ll use will be during your 3rd or 4th year and be limited to a few classes/projects.
 My advice is to not to focus on power but rather PORTABILITY.

-You’ll spend the first two years in misery trying to get through the introductory engineering and physics classes and some programming (for which a 400 dollar laptop will do).
+You’ll spend your first two years slogging through introductory engineering and physics classes, plus some programming.
+For these, even a $400 laptop will get the job done.

 How does a portable laptop help?